top of page

 Prof. Dr. Lionel obtained his PhD and completed his post-doctoral fellowship at University of Malaya (UM), specializing in the field of molecular oncology and cancer immunology.
 With more than 12 years of teaching experience at both undergraduate and postgraduate levels, his career as an academic began in 2013 when he joined UCSI University as a lecturer.
 He then served as the Head of Department for Research & Postgraduate Studies, and subsequently as the Deputy Dean where he established the faculty’s Forensic Science and PhD degree programmes.
 In 2019, he received his Professional Technologist title from the Malaysian Board of Technologist (MBOT), was appointed as the Dean for the Faculty of Applied Sciences, and is currently the Deputy-Director at the International Institute of Science Diplomacy and Sustainability (IISDS).

 Being an active researcher, Prof. Dr. Lionel specializes in the area of cancer immunotherapeutics, and in 2015, he established the Cancer Immunotherapy Research Group (CIRG).
-He has graduated 27 postgraduate students and is currently supervising 9 MSc and PhD candidates.
-His current research involves the development of cancer vaccines, antibody-drug conjugates, adoptive cell immunotherapies and cancer diagnostics.
 In 2017, he was awarded the US InnoCentive Premium Challenge Award for the Delivery of Biomolecules through the Gastrointestinal Tract and is currently also appointed as a Research Fellow at the Malaysia Genome and Vaccine Institute (MGVI), National Institutes of Biotechnology Malaysia (NIBM), Ministry of Science, Technology & Innovation (MOSTI).
 In 2024 and 2025, he received the National Vaccination Training Program (LPVN) awards under the National Institutes of Biotechnology Malaysia (NIBM), MOSTI in the field of mRNA vaccines and was attached to both Monash University in Clayton and University of New South Wales, Sydney, Australia.
 He is also a recipient of the Indonesia-Malaysia Grand Challenge (IMGC) grant on personalized mRNA cancer vaccines.
 Prof. Dr. Lionel has actively published over 62 research articles, reviews and book chapters with a h-index of 22 and has also successfully secured several government and industry research grants and consultancies amounting to approximately RM3.1 million.
 He currently holds 5 patents involving cancer therapeutics and vaccines.

 PROF. LIONEL IN LIAN AUN